gkanogiannis/KMC/README.md

 * bin/kmc - the main program for counting k-mer occurrences
 * bin/kmc_dump - the program listing k-mers in a database produced by kmc
 * bin/kmc_tools - the program allowing to manipulate kmc databases (set operations, transformations, etc.)
+* bin/smudge_pairs - the program which finds heterozygous kmer pairs

 License